Statistical mechanics from quantum envariance and exchange symmetry: Resolution of the Gibbs Paradox via Quantum Indistinguishability and Entanglement

+Thus, the entanglement entropy does not introduce a new correction beyond standard quantum statistical mechanics.
+Rather, it provides a microscopic explanation for why the $1/N!$ factor arises when permutation information is encoded in environmental degrees of freedom and subsequently traced out.

-Above, we ensure that doubling both $N$ and $V$ doubles the entropy and that mixing identical gases produces no spurious entropy increase.
-Thus, Eq.~\eqref{34} represents the entanglement entropy that removes the non-extensive contribution responsible for the classical Gibbs paradox.
-So, the key insights are as follows: \begin{enumerate} \item Correction $1/N!$ originates from two complementary quantum principles: (i) the permutation symmetry of identical particles, which eliminates overcounting of indistinguishable configurations, and (ii) the envariance-induced entanglement between the system’s permutation degrees of freedom and its environment, which formally enforces this symmetry at the level of the density matrix.
+The key insights are as follows: \begin{enumerate} \item The $1/N!$ factor originates from two complementary quantum principles: (i) permutation symmetry of identical particles, and (ii) envariance-induced entanglement between the system’s permutation degrees of freedom and the environment.